 - Radio production

-Along with course work in the Dale Bumpers College and in the Fulbright College of Arts and Sciences, the student will be provided an opportunity for internships within the agricultural industry.
+Along with course work in the Dale Bumpers College and in the Fulbright College of Arts and Sciences, students will complete internships within the agricultural industry.
 Students can also become a member of Agricultural Communicators of Tomorrow (ACT).
 This organization provides its members with a broad network of professional contacts and recognizes professional excellence and growth in agricultural communications.